Last Updated on

 Malware (or ‘malicious software’) is a term that actually encompasses a broad collection of harmful or disruptive programs.
 These nuisances have been around for longer than the internet itself, and protecting your website against them remains a top priority.

-In order to keep your site safe, you’ll need to know what you’re up against.
-As such, it’s vital that you understand the different types of malware, and how they can infect and hurt your site.
-Once you do, you’ll know what measures you need to take to prevent them.
+In order to keep your site safe, you’ll first need to know what you’re up against.
+As such, it’s vital to understand the different types of malware, and how they can infect and hurt your site.
+Once you do, you’ll know what WordPress security measures you must take to prevent them.

 In this article, we’ll discuss malware, and introduce you to some of the most common and dangerous strains.
-We’ll also show you how you can protect your site against WordPress malware.
+We’ll also show you how you can protect your site against WordPress malware including malware removal and how to recover a hacked WordPress site.
 Let’s go!

 An Introduction to Malware